 Some of the links in this post are affiliate links.
 This means that if you click on them and make a purchase I may receive a small amount of money at no additional cost to you.

 Never knowingly overpaying for something is my goal!
-AND as your favourite eco-friendly personal finance blogger it is my goal to help you too.
+It’s my personal goal AND it’s my goal to help you too.
 There are times when you get caught out and have to make a purchase of convenience.
 It is normally on these occasions where you end up overpaying.
 Some forward planning though and you can all but eliminate these situations AND save money.

 Before you make a purchase, ANY purchase.
 There are several things I want you to do.
 Some of them might only give you a couple of pence back in your pocket but once those pence have been added up you could be a fair bit up.
 Overpaying is wasteful and avoidable.
 Make sure you take the steps below to avoid it.